 Each year, many of us have a conversation with ourselves just before the holidays start.
 This conversation usually takes place after the first gift basket arrives at the office or one of your neighbors brings over a pie in the flavor of apple, pumpkin, or pecan.
 When this happens, we realize that the holidays are upon us.
 For many, this triggers the “you better watch it because you don’t want to gain 10 pounds like you did last year” panic.
 However, it also seems that every year, coincidentally with the timing of Thanksgiving, we roll our high hopes for healthy eating into a goal for the New Year instead.

-The average person gains seven to 10 pounds from Thanksgiving to Christmas.
+The average person’s weight increases by .6% between Thanksgiving and Christmas.
 Research attributes some of this to unrealistic goals and expectations.
 Instead of limiting yourself from everything fattening this year and binging during a moment of weakness, follow these tips to keep your mind and body jolly all season long.

 Set realistic exercise goals

 Not only are the holidays hard on our body because of all the sweets and large portions of food readily available, but with all the gatherings that book up the month of December, there is limited time to spend hours in at the gym.
 Often, people make the mistake of taking off the month all together since they cannot stick to their usual routine.
 However, working out even once or twice a week is better than not working at all.
 It also helps to change your workout schedule, even if it is just for a month.
 Go to the gym in the mornings instead of at night, so you can have that cookie guilt-free.
 For others, investing in DVDs or even looking up free classes on YouTube might make your schedule more flexible.
 Even researching five-minute workouts that you can do while brushing your teeth or waiting for water to boil can keep you in shape as you run around doing holiday errands.
 Most importantly, don’t throw in the towel altogether on physical activity; something is better than nothing.